To advocate for and protect the safety and well-being of dependent and delinquent youth in Sonoma County

 Recognition of Youth’s Educational Progress

-The Juvenile Justice Commission supports the efforts of youth in the Juvenile System by presenting each young person who has earned a GED or high school diploma with a modest financial gift.
+The Juvenile Justice Commission supports the efforts of youth in the Juvenile System by presenting each young person in Sonoma County Group Homes, Juvenile Hall and Youth Probation Camp who has earned a GED or high school diploma with a certificate and modest financial gift.